kdzwinel/DOMListenerExtension/README.md

 - start listening/recording DOM changes ("Record" button),
 - filter types of events using checkboxes in the top left corner,
-- filter affected nodes by providing a search query in the input field,
+- filter nodes by providing a search query in the input field,
-- highlight affected nodes by clicking on their names and
+- highlight nodes by clicking on their names and
-- inspect affected nodes by holding Shift and clicking on their names.
+- inspect nodes by holding Shift and clicking on their names.

 How does it work?
 -----